 On-Premise SDK Usage

 Starting with Arize AX Self-Hosted release 10.4.0, a single unified endpoint was introduced to simplify ingress configuration.
-Support for multiple endpoints remains available as an option.
+Support for four-endpoint remains available as an option, and we added a two-endpoint example for a less common use case.

 Single Endpoint